BogdanovTimm/NotesOblivion/💻 IT/C/Concurrency/Concurrency.md

 Takeaway 3.18.4.7 Each successful mutex lock corresponds to exactly one call to mtx_unlock.

 Every mutext must be destroyed using mtx_destroy.
 It must be called • Before the scope of a mutex with automatic storage duration ends • And before the memory of a dynamically allocated mutex is freed

+Threads should preferably only operate on data that is local, through function arguments and automatic variables.
+If unavoidable, thread-specific data can also be created as thread_local objects or via tss_create.
+Use the latter only when you need dynamic construction and destruction of the variable.
+• Small critical data that is shared between threads should be specified as _Atomic.
+• Critical sections (code paths that operate on unprotected shared data) must be protected, usually by using a mtx_t mutex.
+• Conditional processing dependencies between threads are modeled with cnd_t condition variables.
+• Thread code that does not have the ability to rely on a post mortem cleanup by main should use thrd_detach and place all its cleanup code in atexit and/or at_quick_exit handlers.